omarbenites/meta-programming-in-r/chapters/06_quotes_and_substitution.md

 eval(quote(x + y), list(x = 2, y = 3))
 ```

-Since a data frame is just a list with vector elements of the same length, we can also evaluate expressions in the context of these.
+Since a data frame is just a list of vector elements of the same length, we can also evaluate expressions in the context of these.

 ```{r}
 d <- data.frame(x = 1:2, y = 3:3)